koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/clustering/evaluation_of_a_clustering_scheme.md

 Silhouette score è invece un buon clustering quality score:

 - Considers the INDIVIDUAL contribution of each object, say xi, to cluster sparsity and separation from other clusters
+  - **ogni datapoint ha quindi un suo silhouette score**
 - For the global score of a cluster/clustering scheme compute the average score over the cluster/dataset

 **Intuition**:

-- when the score is less than zero for an object, it means that there is a dominance of objects in other clusters at a distance smaller than objects of the same cluster
+- when a datapoint has a score less than zero, it means that there is a dominance of objects in other clusters at a distance smaller than objects of the same cluster
+  - punti di altri cluster sono più simili a punti del mio cluster
   - sparsity domina
 - altrimenti, il contrario
   - separation domina